madanyc/workfront-learn.en/help/guide/workfront-for-proofing-users/overview-proofing-with-workfront/proof workflows-as-part-of-project-timelines.md

 ---
-title: Proof workflows as part of project timelines
+title: Proof Workflows as Part of Project Timelines
-description:  In this video, learn Workfront recommendations for blending a review and approval process with a project timeline.
+description:  Learn recommendations for blending a review and approval process with a project timeline in [!DNL Adobe Workfront].
 feature: Workfront
 topics:
 activity: use